abderhasan/radiologist_in_the_loop_ai/README.md

 ### Find least confidence scores

-To calculate the least confidence score from the probability distribution for each prediction, run the `least_confidence.py` script.
+To calculate the least confidence score from the probability distribution for each prediction, run the `least_confidence_score.py` script.
 The primary parameters required for this script are the input and output CSV files.
 In the script, these are defined as follows:

 ```python
 input_csv_file = 'unlabeled_probabilities.csv'
 output_csv_file = 'least_confidence_scores.csv'
 ```

-The results in 'least_confidence_scores.csv' will be sorted in ascending order.
+The results in `least_confidence_scores.csv` will be sorted in ascending order.
 So, the content in the CSV file would look as follows: